 It is time to say goodbye to India.
 After breakfast we will be flying back homes.

-Price per person: $4985 USD for double room (deposit is only 800 USD during booking!).
+Price per person: $9985 in a double room (deposit is only $1200 during booking!).
 If you are traveling alone, you can share a room with another tour member.
-If you would like to have a single room, the single supplement costs an extra $1270 USD.
+If you would like to have a single room, the single supplement costs an extra $2985.

-- Full payment is due two months before the tour.
+- Full payment is due three months before the tour.

-13 nights accommodation at good 4-5* hotels in India; three meals per day - breakfast, lunch and dinner - except the first day (dinner only) and the last day (breakfast only); English speaking guides; English tour-leader; Transfers in air-conditioned bus; Entrance tickets; All sightseeing tours; Reception at Delhi International airport; Airport Arrival & Departure transfers; Four domestic flights within India (Delhi - Varanasi; Varanasi - Khajuraho; Delhi - Aurangabad; Aurangabad - Delhi; Travel Insurance; Government taxes.
+13-night stay at 4-5* hotels in India; three meals per day - breakfast, lunch and dinner - except the first day (dinner only) and the last day (breakfast only); English speaking guides; English tour-leader; Transfers in air-conditioned bus; Entrance tickets; All sightseeing tours; Reception at Delhi International airport; Airport Arrival & Departure transfers; Four domestic flights within India (Delhi - Varanasi; Varanasi - Khajuraho; Delhi - Aurangabad; Aurangabad - Delhi; Travel Insurance; Government taxes.

 International flights to/from Delhi in India; Indian Visa; Drinks during lunches and dinners.